- Search The Registry

 He became a champion in unifying porters and galvanizing the need to unionize.
 He was a part of the early attempts to form a union and, along with A.W.
 Jordon was successful at establishing the Brotherhood of Sleeping Car Porters Protective Union fraternal organization (precursor to Brotherhood of Sleeping Car Porter Union) in 1919.
 The fraternal organization was challenged and destroyed by the Pullman Company; however, it helped to fuel Boyd’s focus and determination for equitable wages.
 He briefly endorsed the companies Employee Representation Plan, chairing a committee in St. Paul, but soon realized it was “a form without the necessary substance to establish justice.”

 Although membership in local #3 grew, Boyd’s effectiveness in organizing porters squared him with the Pullman Company and he was fired as a porter.
-Frank Boyd tirelessly committed his life to organizing the union and challenging social justice issues in the St. Paul and Minneapolis.
-During the summer of 1930 Boyd mobilized hundreds Rondo community members to protest the lynching of J.W.
+Frank Boyd tirelessly committed his life to organize the union and challenging social justice issues in St. Paul and Minneapolis.
+During the summer of 1930, Boyd mobilized hundreds of Rondo community members to protest the lynching of J.W.
 Wilkes, a Pullman porter murdered in Kansas by white supremacy because of his employment security.